htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The IMI-Map">}}
 The IMI-Map was developed in 2013 as a Ruby on Rails application.
 It was maintained and further developed in two practical projects and a few bachelor thesis and it is still being used, maintained and developed actively in the study program.
-The goal of original the IMI-Map was to support students with finding an internship and to support the internship officer with the administration of the internships.
+The goal of the original IMI-Map was to support students with finding an internship and to support the internship officer with internship administration.

 **The origrinal IMI-Map:**
 * Demo: [https://imi-map.f4.htw-berlin.de/](https://imi-map.f4.htw-berlin.de/)